marohrdanz/zetagraph/README.md

 This example uses conditional logic: it decides if a web search is needed in order to answer the question, and follows a path based on that.

+The example questions are:

+1. What is 2 - 9?
+2. What's the latest news in deep sea exploration?

 ```bash
 python third_graph.py
 ```